 To the Householders of Engen Inc.

-There are five building blocks that add value to the Engen family’s finances: (1) high savings rate; (2) aggressive debt pay down; (3) minimizing cost of living increases; (4) investment earnings from our portfolio of stocks; and (5) increasing income.
+There are five building blocks that add value to the Engen family’s finances: (1) high savings rate; (2) no new debt; (3) minimizing cost of living increases; (4) investment earnings from our portfolio of stocks; and (5) increasing income.

 High savings rate

-We’ve always tried to maintain a high savings rate and 2017 was no exception.
-Between our RRSP, TFSA, RESP, and my defined benefit pension plan we managed to save one-third of our income.
+We’ve always tried to maintain a high savings rate and 2020 was no exception.
+Between our RRSP, TFSA, and RESP accounts, we managed to save one-third of our income.
+That’s in addition to the $100,000 we were able to invest inside our new Corporate Investment Account.

-Looking ahead, these savings categories will have to be reassessed beyond 2018 as we have (finally) maxed-out my RRSP and future contribution room is limited to $3,500 annually because of the pension adjustment.
+Looking ahead, these savings categories will have to be reassessed beyond 2021 as we have maxed-out both my wife’s and my RRSP contribution room along with my unused TFSA room.

-RESP contributions are currently maxed-out each year ($2,500 per child) and will be for the next decade.
+RESP contributions are currently maxed-out each year ($2,500 per child) and will be until our children are ready to attend post-secondary.

 Minimize cost of living increases